AmirAynede/LB2-project-Group-1/README.md

  > Number of results (22/09/2025): **20,615**

 ### b.
 Filter of the positive dataset
-  In order to filter out the sequences with SP shorter than 14 residues, a python script was implemented.
+  In order to filter out the sequences with SP shorter than 14 residues, it was necessary to implement a python script.
+Infact, such a feature is not retrievable simply using the advanced search tool available in UniProtKB.
+  In the python script generator functions were defined in order to query entries and filter the ones of interest.
+These were finally saved in a <.tsv> file.
  > The final number of results in the positive dataset was: **2,932**

 **STH ABOUT THE API, BATCH, TSV AND FASTA GENERATION**